 When the Ebola outbreak spread across Liberia, supporters like you gave generously in an effort to contain it.
 You enabled us to work with communities to find innovative ways to stop the spread of disease.
-The hard-fought mission to contain the Ebola virus is the foundation of our current work in Liberia.
+The hard-fought mission to contain the Ebola virus was the foundation for the work that happened next.

-Together, since the outbreak, we’ve worked to reduce the chance of another catastrophic epidemic.
-Your support is training doctors and equipping clinics.
-You’re strengthening the health system by empowering Community Health Workers to care for their neighbors by spotting infectious diseases and referring people to care.
-Medical Teams works with the Government of Liberia to train Community Health Workers to reach people who are far from the nearest medical facility.
-By supporting this training program, you are helping reach even more people who would be unable to get care on their own.
-You’re helping rebuild trust in health services.
+Together, we worked to reduce the chance of another catastrophic epidemic.
+Your support trained doctors and equipped clinics.
+You helped strengthen the health system by empowering Community Health Workers to care for their neighbors by spotting infectious diseases and referring people to care.
+Medical Teams worked with the Government of Liberia to train Community Health Workers to reach people who are far from the nearest medical facility.
+By supporting this training program, you reached even more people who would be unable to get care on their own.
+You helped rebuild trust in health services.

 Meeting the Urgent Needs of Mothers and Children